fledge-iot/fledge/.github/ISSUE_TEMPLATE/bug_report.md

 Verify first that your issue is not already reported on https://github.com/fledge-iot/fledge/issues

-To save some time, please provide us following information, if possible:
+To help save time, please provide the following information, if possible:

 **Describe the bug** <br />
 A clear and concise description of what the bug is.